Getting out of the comfort zone and learning new skills online by defeating insecurity and laziness.

 Flexibility in dividing your time

-You can choose to take a class as much as you want without the time settings of a traditional school.
+You can choose to take a course as much as you want without the time settings of a traditional school.

-It seems counter-intuitive in that a live course would seem more suited to teacher-student interaction but often, especially for shyer students, being able to interact online gives them a greater level of confidence.
+It seems counter-intuitive in that a live course would seem more conducive to teacher-student interaction but often, especially for shyer students, being able to interact online gives them a greater level of confidence.
 Very often in online courses you can send direct questions and get precise answers for your needs.
-In person very often there is not the time, or the courage, needed to ask them.
+In person very often there is not the time, or the courage, necessary to ask them.

 Lower or no costs

-Online courses allow you to save a lot of money or not spend any money at all.
-You do, however, have to spend some time looking for the best ones you’d like to take.
+Online courses save a lot of money or no money at all.
+You do, however, have to spend some time looking for the best ones you would like to take.

 You don’t have to move to another city or country

 Often taking traditional courses means having to go to another city or even move abroad.
-With an online course, you save money and time.
+So with an online course you save money and time.

 Tailored to what you really need

-If a course is extensive and you need to know something right away that you need to put into practice as soon as possible, you can go straight to the point where it is explained.
+If a course is extensive and you need to know one thing right away that you need to put into practice as soon as possible, you can go straight to the point where this is explained.
 Straight to the point.
-For example, you want to understand how to select a figure in Photoshop?
-Go directly to the part of the video where it is shown how to do it.
-Not always but in some cases following from A to Z is not the best way to get fast results.
+For example, do you want to understand how to select a figure in Photoshop?
+Go straight to the part of the video where it is shown how to do it.
+Not always but in some cases following from A to Z is not best method for quick results.